 Let’s summarize.
 What is about Hi-Res Music Player?

 The world has finally come to a point where quality overtook quantity.
 Hi-Res formats are everywhere, they are promoted as a new standard of music and what we need, is a decent player capable of playing all of them.

 VOX Music Player for Mac & iPhone is a Hi-Res music player that combines all the best features to take our music experience to an entirely new level.
-It plays most audio formats, gives the highest sound quality, scrobbles to Last.fm, while LOOP Music Cloud stores all the songs you have.
-VOX and LOOP make a perfect solution for music lovers who prefer Hi-Res music.
+It plays most audio formats, gives the highest sound quality, scrobbles to Last.fm, while VOX Music Cloud stores all the songs you have.
+VOX Premium makes a perfect solution for music lovers who prefer Hi-Res music.